p4lang/p4c/license-details/apache-and-gpl-v2-licenses.md

-There is no publicly available advice on the last two rows of the table above that makes the answer obviously "compatible or obviously "incompatible", hence the "very questionable" statement on whether it is allowed.
+There is no publicly available advice on the last two rows of the table above that makes the answer obviously "compatible", or obviously "incompatible", hence the "very questionable" statement on whether it is allowed.
 See later sections for examples arguing both ways.